wrench-project/wrench/doc/guide/batch.md

 submitted to the service experiences a "queue waiting time" period (the length of which depends on the load on the service) followed by an "execution time" period.
-In typical batch-scheduler fashion, a running job is terminated when it reaches its requested duration, which may cause the job to fail.
+In typical batch-scheduler fashion, a running job is cleanly_terminated when it reaches its requested duration, which may cause the job to fail.
 If, instead, the job completes before the requested duration the job succeeds.
 In both cases, the job's allocated compute resources are reclaimed by the batch scheduler.